-The Society's International Relations Committee provides grants to promote and facilitate the organization of and attendance at practical biophysical courses in countries experiencing financial need.
-Funds are provided for workshops and meetings organized by Society members, which are held in countries in need or in nearby countries where organizers will use the funds to help students from countries in need attend the meeting.
-Funds must be used to provide support to students and early career researchers.
+The Society's International Relations Committee provides grants of up to $2500 to promote and facilitate the organization of and attendance at biophysical meetings and courses in countries experiencing financial need.
+Funds are provided for workshops and meetings organized by current Society members, which are held in countries in need or in nearby countries where organizers will use the funds to help students from countries in need attend the meeting.
+Funds must be used to provide travel support for students and early career researchers.

 Requests for support will be evaluated based on the following criteria: